DBCDK/content-first/src/readme.md

 See also [service endpoints](../doc/endpoints.md).

+## Database

+To start up a local database:

+    $ docker-compose up -d  // Start local PostgreSQL database.

+To connect to the database:

+    $ docker exec -it -u postgres contentfirst_database_1 psql

 ## Node setup

 The [node setup](../setup-node-env.sh) creates symbolic links

     __ -> ../src/lib
     server -> ../src/server
+    client -> ../src/client

 inside `node_modules` such that [our custom libraries](lib/) can used likes this anywhere in the code: